How to Get Out of Debt on a Low Income

 General Financial Assistance

-Some states have general assistance programs administrated by municipal governments that offer emergency financial help – check to see if yours is one of them.
+Some states have general assistance programs administered by municipal governments that offer emergency financial help.
+Check to see if yours is one of them.

 Online resources that have links to a variety of state, federal and private benefits include: